eduvpn/documentation/PROFILE_CONFIG.md

 This table descibes all available configuration options for a profile.
-The "Default Value" column indicates what the value is if the option is _missing_ from the configuration, not necessarily the value it has in installations!
-This is done to allow upgrading old installations without requiring the administrator to modify the configuration file and to keep existing clients working.
+The "Default Value" column indicates what the value is if the option is _missing_ from the configuration, not necessarily the value it has after a fresh installations This is done to allow upgrading old installations without requiring the administrator to modify the configuration file and to keep existing clients working.
 New installations override these "defaults", e.g. to improve security.

 | Option | Description | Required | Default Value |
 | ------ |------------ | -------- | ------------- |